-Visionary, leader, activist, peerless orator, man of faith: Dr. Martin Luther King, Jr. was clearly a remarkable man.
+Visionary, leader, activist, peerless orator, husband, father, man of faith: Dr. Martin Luther King, Jr. was clearly a remarkable man.
 The primary face of the Civil Rights Movement, he deserves all of the accolades heaped upon him.

 He and the people he led faced down bigots with torches and nooses and water cannons.
 Their bravery, rooted deeply in nonviolence, changed the country.
 Not completely.
 Not nearly enough.
 But a bit.
 And over the decades that “bit” has taken on a life of its own.